 Historical Entity of Vijayapur State

-Dr. Raja Ram Subedi*
+Dr. Raja Ram Subedi*Introduction:

 At present Vijayapur lies in eastern part of Nepal.
 There is a dilapidated fort representing the entity of an independent status during the late medieval period of Nepalese history.
 A Kotche king Sangla Ing, who was the first ruler of Vijayapur state, founded the fort.
 Pungla Ing succeeded Sangla Ing who was also known by the name of Amara Roy.
 Kirti Narayan Roy Appa Narayan Roy, Jora Narayan Roy, Ingdi Narayan Roy and Vijaya Narayan Roy succeeded Amara Roy respectively.
 The seven Kotche kings ruled Vijayapur down to the period of Vijaya Narayan Roy who was the last ruler of that dynasty.1 They are said to have been migrated from Kooch Bihar, thus called the Koche kings.
 The administrative centre of the Kotche dynasty was at Baratappa and later transferred to Vijayapur.
 Raja Vijaya Narayan Roy was an amicable as well as diplomatic ruler.
 He established cordial relations with the Kirata subjects of Pheddap region.
 He made an alliance with Morey Hang, a chieftain of the Kirata, and appointed him as the minister (Dewan).
 With the help of the Kiratas, Vijaya Narayan Roy was able to repair the old fort of Bhatabhunge Gadhi and shifted his capital from Baratappa to that fort.
 Then the fort was called Vijayapur Gadhi.
 Moreover, Hang Khewang was given the rank of minister permanently by the king.2 The territory of Vijayapur was expanded up to the Himalayas in the north, river Ganga in the south, Sapta Koshi, Barahakshetra in the west and Jalapaigudi and river Tista in the east.3 The eastern border of Vijayapur was not regulated due to the clashes occurred with Sikkim and Bhutan (Bhootang) because those principalities were front door neighbours of Vijayapur.